-Recommendation: A systematic approach is required to integrate social compliance into normal business processes, and supports good decision-making.
-The approach needs to ensure that the member consistently evaluates the entire supplier base and includes information into decision-making procedures.
-Filippa K is encouraged to continue developing its evaluation/grading system for suppliers where compliance with labour standards is a criterion for future order placement.
+Recommendation: Filippa K is encouraged to continue developing its evaluation/grading system for suppliers where compliance with labour standards is a criterion for future order placement.
 FWF would recommend expanding the evaluation to include more details on social compliance, and include specific direction to buyers on what this entails.
 Part of the system can be to create an incentive for rewarding suppliers for realised improvements in working conditions.
-As it is not always feasible to offer placing more volumes or never out of stock (NOS) items, Filippa K could look into other incentives that reward a supplier's commitment towards the CoLP.
+As it is not always feasible to offer placing more volumes or never out of stock (NOS) items, Filippa K could consider other incentives that reward a supplier's commitment towards the CoLP.
 An example would be to offer buyer- paid training for skill building/capacity development.
-In order to to align sourcing decisions with CSR goals and objectives, it should be made clear in procedures how labour standards influence monitoring and sourcing decisions.
+In order to align sourcing decisions with CSR goals and objectives, it should be made clear in procedures how labour standards influence monitoring and sourcing decisions.

 PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 1.6 The member company's production planning systems support reasonable working hours.
-Strong, integrated systems in place.
+General or ad-hoc system.
 Member company production planning systems can have a significant impact on the levels of excessive overtime at production locations.
 Documentation of robust planning systems.
-4 4 0
+2 4 0